oneapi-src/oneDAL/docs/source/daal/services/managing-computational-environment.rst

 -  Detect the processor type.
 To do this, call the ``getCpuId()`` method.

--  Enable dispatching for new Intel® Architecture Processors.
-   To do this, call the ``enableInstructionsSet()`` method.
-For example, to select the version for Intel® Xeon Phi™ processors based on Intel® Advanced Vector Extensions 512 (Intel® AVX-512) with support of AVX512_4FMAPS and AVX512_4VNNIW instruction groups, pass the avx512_mic_e1 parameter to the method.

 -  Restrict dispatching to the required code path.
    To do this, call the ``setCpuId()`` method.